 Where to go for help

-If you’d like to talk about moving out some time in the future, talk to a worker at Castlegate or the Council’s Housing Options Team.
+If you’d like to talk about moving out some time in the future, talk to someone at the Council’s Housing Options Team.
 If things are getting difficult at home, get information and support as early as possible, from one of the following.
 They can look at managing the situation so that you can stay at home, or discuss staying with other family members.
 Also supported accommodation, private rented or Council / housing association tenancies.

 The Council’s Housing Options Team at the Customer Centre, West Offices can offer advice and information about your housing options, homelessness and homeless prevention.
 They will look at your circumstances and discuss the options available to you.
 They may mediate with friends and family on your behalf to prevent you becoming homeless, whilst other options are explored.
 They will not force you to return to somewhere if they consider it unsafe.